West Caldwell, New Jersey: Education

 West Caldwell is home to West Caldwell Tech, which is part of the Essex County Vocational Technical Schools, offering vocational instruction to high school students from across the county.

 The West Essex Campus of Essex County College, which opened in 1978, is located in West Caldwell.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 45.77 mi of roadways, of which 37.11 mi were maintained by the municipality and 8.66 mi by Essex County.

 The most significant roadways directly serving West Caldwell include County Route 506 and County Route 527.

 Public transportation

 NJ Transit provides bus transportation to Newark on the 29 and 71 bus routes.
+Service to Port Authority Bus Terminal in New York City is provided by Route 105.

 Emergency services

 West Caldwell is protected by the West Caldwell Police Department.
 Fire protection is provided by the West Caldwell Volunteer Fire Department, which was founded in the years after the borough was formed.
 The West Essex First Aid Squad serves residents of West Caldwell and those of Caldwell, Essex Fells, Fairfield and North Caldwell.